 What’s the first thing you think of when you hear about Whistler?
 The 2010 Winter Olympics?
 Skiing on one of the biggest mountains in North America?
 Snowboarding?
 Have you heard ANYTHING about what a great place Whistler is to visit in summer?
 Well its time you did.
 It’s a spectacular place and there really is something for everyone.
 If you’re visiting Vancouver and you want a taste of the mountain life, 36 hours in Whistler will provide that though I recommend at least another day.

-Here’s my recommendation on how to spend 36 hours in the summer in Whistler.
+Here’s my recommendation on some of the things you can do in just 36 hours in the summer in Whistler.

 Getting to Whistler

 First you have to get to Whistler.
 It’s about a 90 minute drive from downtown Vancouver.
 There are shuttles from the airport or you could drive the beautiful sea to sky highway.

 If you arrive in the morning in Whistler then you’ve got a full day to try out any number of activities.
 Better yet spend a few nights so you can enjoy a range of activities.
 (See below for suggestions on where to stay in Whistler.)

 Why not try ziplining.
 Choose from a variety of tours.
 One I liked took about three hours and offered the chance to experience five ziplines and four treetop bridges.
 It’s great for the family too – providing kids are six and older.
 I took my 14 year old niece and she was all smiles.
 If the thought of a zipline scares you to death, then I’ll assume that bungee jumping isn’t high on your list either.
 It’s not on mine.